dependable-cps/website/_pages/home.md

 </ul>

-<br> We are grateful for funding from National Science Foundation (NSF), United States Naval Research Laboratory (NRL), and University of Missouri.
+<br> We are grateful for funding from National Science Foundation (NSF), United States Army Reserch Laboratory (ARL), and Naval Research Laboratory (NRL).